 I joined the RCN in May of 1966 and caught the train to Halifax from Vancouver with my buddies David Field and Mike Rawlings.
 We were joined in Edmonton by Chuck Morley out of Rocky Mountain House and Joe Chapple from Calgary.
 After four days on the train we arrived in Stad via the Bun Wagon from CN station and were bunked in our civies overnight in Atlantic Block.
 The next morning we heard a bell ringing in measured tones and we rushed to the window of our dorm on the third floor.
 Sailors in white hats and working dress gathered around the parade square and a pipe was sounding the still.
 Everyone was saluting and suddenly behind us a loud voice bellowed "get away from that window!"
 We were hustled down below to an excellent breakfast and ended up on a large bus with a Subbie in charge of us ods.
 The trip down thru the Valley was beautiful and it was sunny all the way.
 We arrived at Cornwallis late in the afternoon and drove thru the gate (sentries posted with sticks and white webbing on each side).
 We went down Heartbreak Hill and saw a huge cloud of dust.
 As we drew nearer we saw all these young men in blue dungarees, with black caps (no tally) pusser boots and buzz cuts.
 They were doubling back and forth for punishment and we had just missed this interesting bit of entertainment.
 This was Joining Block our new home.

-[Editor's note:] Al Malcomson has no photos of himself during his time in the RCN.
+[Note:] Al Malcomson has no photos of himself during his time in the RCN.
 The photo at right shows him on April 18, 1977 when he graduated from the RCMP.

 With us latest arrivals and adjustments to come, I believe we ended up with about seventy men from all walks of life and from all areas of the country.
 We were divided into watches 1st and 2nd Starboard and 1st and 2nd Port.